Effect of Roughness and Thickness of Biofilms on External Mass Transfer Resistance

 Abstract:

 The effect of roughness and thickness of biofilms on the dissolved oxygen (DO) concentration boundary layer thickness (DO CBLT) and the external mass transfer process in a biofilm system were investigated using a microelectrode technique.
-The experimental results indicated that (a) an increase of biofilm roughness would reduce the external mass transfer resistance; and (b) the absolute roughness increased with an increase in the biofilm maximum thickness, but this increase diminished when the biofilm thickness exceeded 1200 μm.
+The experimental results indicated that (a) an increase of biofilm roughness would reduce the external mass transfer resistance; and (b) the absolute roughness increased with an increase in the biofilm maximum thickness, but this increase diminished when the biofilm thickness exceeded 1200 ?m.
 The microelectrode technique is a useful tool to study the external mass transfer process.

-Subject Headings: Biofilm | Thickness | Mass transfer | Load and resistance factor design | Dissolved oxygen | Boundary layers | Oxygen transfer | Materials processing
+Subject Headings: Biofilm | Thickness | Mass transfer | Dissolved oxygen | Boundary layers | Load and resistance factor design | Water treatment

 Services: Buy this book/Buy this article